shaanu22/flugelitproject/README.md

 2. Using Terratest, create the test automation for the Terraform code, validating that both files and the bucket are created successfully.

-3. Setup Github Actions to run a pipeline to validate this code.
+3. Setup GitHub Actions to run a pipeline to validate this code.

 4. Publish your code in a public GitHub repository, and share a Pull Request with your code.
 Do not merge into master until the PR is approved.

 5. Include documentation describing the steps to run and test the automation.

 STEPS TO ACCOMPLISH TASKS
 The following steps are needed to complete the tasks listed above.